ansys/pyfluent/doc/source/user_guide/make_container_image.rst

 2. A valid Ansys license.
 Your Ansys reseller should have provided you with one.

-3. Clone `PyFluent <https://github.com/ansys/pyfluent>`_ or download the files from any of the following directories into an empty folder according to the Ansys version you have.
+3. Obtain the ``docker/fluent`` directory for the particular Fluent release.

   * `Ansys Fluent 2022 R2 <https://github.com/ansys/pyfluent/blob/main/docker/fluent_222>`_
   * `Ansys Fluent 2023 R1 <https://github.com/ansys/pyfluent/blob/main/docker/fluent_231>`_